-The Market began in Grote Street in 1869 and was known as the City Markets, with its official opening on 23 January 1869.
+The Market began in Grote Street in 1869 and was known as the City Markets, with its official opening on 23 January that year.
 More than 500 people attended the first market day and by 6am all stock was sold.

 More than 150 years later, the Market is an Adelaide icon still thriving with activity and well over 100 businesses.

 Families of generations do their weekly fruit, veg, meat, smallgoods and fresh fish shopping in the market.